chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ## Summary

-Introduce a new, object-based API for all registry APIs; deprecate the current single-string-based registry APIs; and introduce a `schema` property to the resolver to safely support existing resolvers.
+Introduce a new, object-based API for all registry APIs; deprecate the current single-string-based registry APIs; and introduce a `capabilities` property to the resolver to safely support existing resolvers.

 Today the registry APIs are all of shapes roughly like this: